Managing Your Pipelines

 A page to create your pipeline opens.

-5. Enter a name and a description for your pipeline.
+5. Enter a name, alias, and description for your pipeline.

 6. Construct your pipeline by adding at least two jobs.